 Fiber Filters use Johns Manville JM Clipper lip seals.
 These are the c-cup style.
-There will be a pair in the housing at the drive (inlet) end of the machine, mounted on the inlet head.
+In the housing at the drive (inlet) end of the machine, mounted on the inlet head, there will be a single seal in the FF-3 and a pair of seals in larger Fiber Filters.
 These seals have internal springs to hold the lip against the shaft.
 There is provision to grease these seals so that fiber does not enter and wear out the seal.